UniversalDependencies/UD_Javanese-CSUI/README.md

 # Summary

 UD Javanese-CSUI is a dependency treebank in Javanese, a regional language in Indonesia with more than 60 million users.
 The original sentences were taken from [OPUS](https://opus.nlpl.eu/), especially from the WikiMatrix v1 corpus.
 We revised the sentences that contained more Indonesian words than Javanese words and manually annotated them.
-The current version of this treebank consists of 125 sentences, and 2061 words.

 # Introduction